kodecocodes/vt_android_mvvm/v1/for_instructor/11-data-binding-1.markdown

 android:onClick="@{() -> viewmodel.saveCreature()}"
 ```

-The empty parens are a spot you could add an argument for the view being clicked, but we don't need that so we leave them empty.
+The empty parentheses are a spot you could add an argument for the view being clicked, but we don't need that so we leave them empty.

-I'll leave it as a challenge for you to make the same changes to the landscape version of activity_creature.xml.
+I'll leave it as an unofficial challenge for you to make the same changes to the landscape version of activity_creature.xml.

 In CreatureActivity, add a property to represent the binding between the view and viewmodel.